Rufski/Rufski.github.io/_posts/2020-06-16-PMU-1-prologue.md

 <img src="../images/pmu-1-img1.png" align="center">

 I'm plotting the approximate chances of reaching 100 dollars as a function of the initial sum available to play (these chances have been computed by Monte-Carlo simulation over 10,000 games for each initial sum; I assumed a 50% chances of winning).
-Notice how the graph slightly curves down.
+Notice how the graph slightly curves down, meaning you will generally have *less than a 50% chance* of doubling your initial investment.
 If you're looking to reach the 100 dollars with a 95% confidence, you need to start with...
 97 dollars!
 With a 3% gain that's not the most lucrative of games.

 There's further problems with the application of this strategy, among others the fact that, while I assumed above a 50% chances of winning, nothing says that a horse with odds 2:1 has a 50% chances of winning.
 Rather, odds represent the pool of betters' **confidence** in the horse (how many betters placed bets on the horse), which might, or might not, prove justified.